Find A Guide

 They live in almost all offshore and coastal water with water temperatures that range from 54-75 degrees, with the highest concentrations in the United States, Japan, South Africa, Oceania, Chile, and the Mediterranean.

 They can grow to about 15 to 20 feet or more and weigh more than 5,000 pounds.
 Some time ago, divers near the island of Oahu in Hawaii made an uncommon discovery, taking close-up pictures of what is assumed to be the world record white shark in history.
 The fish was estimated to weighs about 2.5 tons.
 Great white sharks can live as long as humans, 70 years or more, longer than scientists previously believed.

-Great white shark angling is illegal in the United States.
-The Great White Shark is a protected species.
-If you have an appropriate permit, catching a shark is one of the most thrilling kinds of fishing.
-It is only for the strong, the brave, and for anglers who are prepared for the biggest adrenaline flow of their lives.
+However, if you have a permit, catching a shark is one of the most thrilling kinds of fishing.
+It is only for the strong and the brave, and for anglers who are prepared for the biggest adrenaline flow of their lives.
 These species are found in almost any kind of saltwater location.
 Good places to find them are near reefs where there are smaller fish they feed on.

 When fishing this species, make sure you have a strong tackle.
 It is important you have a tough fishing line; no less than a 100 pounds test line plus a rod that won't break with big game fish.
 Have some chum with you to throw them into the water to attract them.
-They are strange creatures with wonderful senses of smell.
-They will be attracted to the chum you cast into the water.
-Once they gather around the chum, they will be ready to feed on the bait.
+Mackerel would be the choice bait.